 Start or create a YouTube live stream from Meet

-- In a Google Meet call, from the bottom right, click Activities .
+- In a Google Meet call, at the bottom right, click Activities .

 - Select Live streaming Stream with YouTube.

-- On the 'Event info' panel, select an event or create a new event.
+- On the 'Event info' panel, select the channel that you want to stream to, then click Select or create an event.

 - If you create a new event, enter the following details: